Whole life insurance calculation

 Types of whole life insurance

 Whole life insurance is for those looking for lifetime protection with added benefits.
 In addition to providing a guaranteed life insurance benefit, it also offers an important way to save for the future, helping you to be prepared for whatever lies ahead.
-When it comes to whole life there are basically two options:
+When it comes to whole life from New York Life Insurance Company, there are basically two options:

 With whole life insurance you get permanent coverage and cash value.
 For those looking to balance cash value accumulation and guaranteed life insurance coverage, this is a popular option.
-In your later years, you may find that your cash value offers a convenient way to supplement retirement income.*
+In your later years, you may find that your cash value offers a convenient way to supplement retirement income if your protection needs change in the future.*

-Customize your whole life insurance policy with the following riders:
+Customize your whole life insurance policy with some available riders:

 Allows you to contribute more to your plan when it’s convenient for you.
 It’s an economical way to increase your death benefit protection and build more cash value.
 Additional purchases under this rider involve an up-front expense charge.